Sov3rain/Messager/README.md

 }
 `````

-> Note: You can register anonymous functions safely, because they are bonded to the instance registering (hence the `owner` parameter).
+> Note: You can register anonymous functions safely.
+Because they are bonded to the instance registering (hence the `owner` parameter), they are referenced and can be destroyed later.

-### Stop listening for message
+### Stop listening for a message

 When you want to stop being notified, or before destroying the instance of the class listening, you can call `Cut()` to unregister the object.